ShuzhaoFeng/JsonPathSerializer/README.md

 There are several important known issues and limitations for **JsonPathSerializer** for future development:

+* JsonPathSerializer currently cannot handle an indexed JsonPath with a combination of indexes and index range.
+* Recursive descent is not allowed because it doesn't make sense in the context of building a JSON object.
+* Supports for wildcard will be implemented in the future.
 * Supports for JSON path operators will be gradually implemented.